Find The Best Insurance

 If you need a medical procedure and have a health insurance plan, then the insurance company can help share the cost of your bills.
 This typically only happens after you spend a certain amount of money on your own, called the deductible.
 After you meet the deductible, how the costs are shared depends on your plan.
 For example, you might have to pay for a percentage (coinsurance).

 Additionally, all health insurance plans are required to have an out-of-pocket maximum that limits the amount of money people spend out-of-pocket on medical expenses in a given year.
 The maximum out-of-pocket limit is federally mandated.
-The most that individuals will have to pay out-of-pocket in 2019 is $7,900 and $15,800 for families.
-For 2020 plans, the limits are $8,200 and $16,400.
+The most that individuals will have to pay out-of-pocket in 2020 is $8,200 and $16,400 for families.
 However, your plan may have a lower out-of-pocket maximum — most do.

 After you pay for enough medical expenses on your own and meet the maximum out-of-pocket amount, your insurance will start to cover 100% of your medical bills.
 (We’ll go into an example later to illustrate how this works).
 The out-of-pocket maximum resets annually.